-“A single ragweed plant may release one million pollen grains in just one day,” said allergist Richard Weber, MD, president of the American College of Allergy, Asthma, and Immunology.
+“A single ragweed plant may release one million pollen grains in just one day,” said allergist Richard Weber, MD, past president of the American College of Allergy, Asthma, and Immunology.
 He adds that mold spores are also prevalent at this time of year.

 Plants like sagebrush, mugwort, thistle, pigweed, and cocklebur are other fall sneeze starters.
 These allergens can stick around until the first frost sets in.

 While springtime sniffles are often immediately attributed to allergies, people may mistake their fall symptoms for a respiratory infection because the conditions share so many common symptoms.

 Symptom duration also differs between a virus and allergies.
 While a respiratory infection will usually clear up in a few days, allergy symptoms can linger for weeks.

 “Allergy shots can provide symptom relief while preventing and modifying progression of hay fever,” said Weber.
 “This form of treatment can also prevent the development of asthma and other allergies.”

 Once you know your allergy triggers, practice avoidance techniques.
 If a plant like ragweed bothers you, close your windows to keep it outdoors.
 To prevent dust mites from gathering, vacuum often, wash your bedding in hot water, and encase your mattresses and pillows in mite-proof covers.
 Install a dehumidifier in your house to limit mold growth.

 So that you don’t bring outdoor allergies into your home, take off your clothes and wash them whenever you’ve been doing yard work or other outdoor activities.
 Also wash your body to remove any allergen particles that might have stuck to you.

 Decongestants like pseudoephedrine (Sudafed) bring down nasal congestion.
 Some allergy medicines, including Zyrtec-D and Claritin-D, combine an antihistamine and a decongestant.
-Finally, steroid sprays such as mometasone (Nasonex), fluticasone propionate (Flonase), and budesonide (Rhinocort Aqua) bring down swelling in your nose to relieve congestion.
+Finally, steroid sprays such as mometasone (Nasonex), fluticasone propionate (Flonase), and budesonide (Rhinocort Aqua) reduce swelling in your nose to relieve congestion.

 Janet O’Dell, RN